The Links Belmont Durham, DH1 2UWTel: 0191 386 4285

 They are involved in running a Smoking Cessation Clinic and a Weight Management Clinic and give advice on family planning.
-For those patients travelling abroad, there is a Travel Clinic for advice on vaccinations, hygiene etc. Judith also runs a clinic for patients with Diabetes, to ensure they are monitored regularly.
+For those patients travelling abroad, there is a Travel Clinic for advice on vaccinations, hygiene etc. Sally also runs a clinic for patients with Diabetes, to ensure they are monitored regularly.

 Their work is under the clinical direction of the Doctors but, in certain situations, patients can consult them directly without seeing the Doctor first – ask the Receptionist.